Sunburns are inflammations of the skin caused by excessive exposure to sunlight.

 Among the different types of rays that reach the Earth from the sun, there are ultraviolet rays, or UV rays, which are able to stimulate the production of melanin in the skin, thus promoting tanning.

 This effect is also caused by exposure to UV rays produced by sun lamps in gyms and beauty centers.

 Prolonged exposure to UV rays, however, can have negative consequences on the skin.
-Of course, the effects depend primarily on the individual phototype, ie the type and color of the skin; those with a dark complexion, naturally endowed with a higher concentration of melanin, are less sensitive to the effects of UV rays than those with fair skin, often accompanied by blond or red hair and blue eyes, characteristic of northern populations Europe.
+Naturally, the effects depend above all on the individual phototype, ie on the type and color of the skin; those with a dark complexion, naturally endowed with a higher concentration of melanin, are less sensitive to the effects of UV rays than those with fair skin, often accompanied by blond or red hair and blue eyes, characteristic of northern populations Europe.
 The skin color is generally divided into light, brown, black.

 People with fair skin, despite the stimulation of UV rays, do not tan (phototype I), they tan little and with great difficulty (phototype II), or they tan at an average level (phototype III), but after an initial redness of the skin (erythema).

 People with brown skin (phototypes IV and V) are able to tan more easily and without initial redness.

 People with black skin (phototype VI) tan safely.

 The initial redness of the skin (erythema) is caused by both type A and type B UV rays, with a shorter wavelength, and therefore more penetrating, and can also cause inflammatory processes in the long run.
 For this, they are called burning spectrum.